Back

 recommend this type of carpet to consumers without sufficient fiber knowledge

-enhance carpets made with polyester hoping that they can create a carpet that
+enhance carpets made with polyester hoping that they can somehow

-wears well.
+wears well and resists matting and crushing.
 So far they have had limited success.

 Because prices are